michimussato/OpenStudioLandscapes/README.md

 exactly the needs are to make sure small studios keep growing in a (from a technical perspective) healthy way without ending up in high tech dept dead end.

+What problem does OpenStudioLandscapes solve?

+What's separating the men from the boys is the production back bone.
+Large studio spent years and years of man (and woman) hours and millions of dineros to build robust automation in their production while smaller ones are (in those regards - no matter how recent and advanced the tools they use are) decades behind.
+So, in one sense, OpenStudioLandscapes gives you the ability to jump a few years ahead by giving you a pre-made production environment.

+The second problem it is trying to solve is one that you (as a small company) do not have **yet**.
+Ideally, before you start to automate things, you want to have a robust underlying system.
+What usually happens is that studio build their systems (again, while they are still small with no budget and/or understanding for professional automation) the other way around: around their small scripts and build everything else on top of that.
+This leads inevitably to tech dept in the future when growth has happened - a house of cards built upside down.
+So, you wanna replace or remove your old little script that you wrote 5 years ago which is being used in so many places you can't even remember?
+There you have it.
+Better don't touch.
+Better continue building your system around it.
+Right?
+Wrong!
+OpenStudioLandscapes is here to make sure your future you is not going to regret decisions you are making right now!

 ## Structure